 No limit credit cards do not exist.
 All credit cards have some sort of limit at the end of the day.
-None give cardholders unlimited purchasing power.
-The closest thing to no-limit credit cards are no pre-set spending limit cards, which are essentially cards with no specified spending limit.
+None gives cardholders unlimited purchasing power.
+The closest thing to no-limit credit cards are no preset spending limit cards, which are essentially cards with no specified spending capacity.
 With these cards, issuers will determine your purchasing power on a rolling basis, depending on a number of factors, including your balances and payment history.

-The most exclusive no pre-set limit cards are rare and difficult to get a hold of, but they offer some of the best and most extravagant rewards for cardholders.
+The most exclusive no preset spending limit cards are rare and difficult to get ahold of, but they offer some of the best and most extravagant rewards for cardholders.
 From complimentary personal shoppers to private jet rides, these cards are the best of the best, and come with fees to match.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.